-air date: July 25, 2019
+air date: Jul 25, 2019

-Terrence McNally is an award-winning playwright and LGBT(Q) activist whose remarkably far-ranging career has spanned six decades.
-He has won four Tony Awards for his plays Love!
+Terrence McNally was an award-winning playwright and LGBT(Q) activist whose far-ranging career spanned six decades.
+He won four Tony Awards for his plays “Love!
 Valour!
-Compassion! and Master Class and his musical books for Kiss of the Spider Woman and Ragtime.
+Compassion!” and “Master Class” and his musical books for “Kiss of the Spider Woman” and “Ragtime.”

-He is a recipient of the Dramatists Guild Lifetime Achievement Award and the Lucille Lortel Lifetime Achievement Award, and he is a 2018 inductee of the American Academy of Arts and Letters.
-He has written a number of TV scripts, including Andre’s Mother, for which he won an Emmy Award.
-He has received two Guggenheim Fellowships, a Rockefeller Grant, four Drama Desk Awards, two Lucille Lortel Awards, two Obie Awards, and three Hull-Warriner Awards.
+He was a recipient of the Dramatists Guild Lifetime Achievement Award and the Lucille Lortel Lifetime Achievement Award, and he was a 2018 inductee of the American Academy of Arts and Letters.
+He wrote a number of TV scripts, including “Andre’s Mother,” for which he won an Emmy Award.
+He received two Guggenheim Fellowships, a Rockefeller Grant, four Drama Desk Awards, two Lucille Lortel Awards, two Obie Awards and three Hull-Warriner Awards.
 In 1996, he was inducted into the Theater Hall of Fame.
 He was recognized with a Special Tony Award for Lifetime Achievement in the Theatre at the 2019 Tony Awards and was the 2019 recipient of the Broadway League’s Distinguished Lifetime Service Award.